EXPLORE OUR CUTS

 Given its bold, rich flavour, the ribeye pairs beautifully with robust red wines.
 A full-bodied red like a Cabernet Sauvignon highlights the steak’s intense beefiness, while a Syrah or Malbec complements the ribeye’s marbled texture with their dark fruit and spice notes.
 For a unique pairing, try a Sangiovese—it balances acidity and tannins, cutting through the richness of the steak while enhancing its depth.

-Premium Cut
+Cut name

 The flat iron